 Most wholesalers and retailers rely on their ERP system to plan their inventory.
 As part of this process, most ERP systems calculate a ‘usage’ number rather than a true forecast, often using a moving average.
 The accuracy of ERP ‘usage’ numbers is typically between 35% and 50%, or even lower for companies with seasonal demand and intermittent demand.

 Thrive routinely generates statistical forecast accuracy at 90% to 95% for our clients so we often double the forecast accuracy lowering the forecast error, which creates significant efficiencies with safety stock holdings.

 As a cloud based offering, Thrive’s demand forecasting system can be implemented within weeks leveraging the demand data from your ERP system.
 We provide a structured implementation delivered by people with strong domain expertise to make the process much easier than other enterprise software implementations while delivering a measurable impact on your inventory performance and profitability.

-Forecast Accuracy: A Key Performance Indicator (KPI)
+Forecast Accuracy is a Key Performance Indicator

-We are working hard to create a paradigm shift for wholesalers and retailers even beyond just measuring and monitoring the Forecast Accuracy of all SKU’s to considering the aggregate Forecast Accuracy number as a KPI with accountability and visibility at the senior management level.
+We are working hard to create a paradigm shift for wholesalers and retailers even beyond just measuring and monitoring the Forecast Accuracy of all SKU’s to considering the aggregate forecast accuracy number as a KPI with accountability and visibility at the senior management level.

 Why is this so important?
 Because the Forecast Accuracy KPI shows how well your company is predicting its upcoming demand.
 This effort to improving its prediction capabilities will improve overall planning, and make your business much more agile relative to market changes.
 If you also measure the accuracy and error of your S&OP inputs to the statistical forecasts, you can gauge how well your salespeople can forecast upcoming business, especially with key accounts.